ardab-0/GalvoTracker/README.md

   make
   The module file is generated in build folder inside the Release or Debug directory

-  -circle detection library must have the same python version with the environment python version -you must place opencv dll files next to circle detection module file -Must give execution rigts to dll and module files in circle detection library, otherwise you get access denied error during load dll operation
+  - Circle detection library must have the same python version with the environment python version
+  - You must place opencv dll files next to circle detection module file
+  - You must give execution rigts to dll and module files in circle detection library, otherwise you get access denied error during load dll operation